 A Planning Board meeting intended to discuss a hotel proposal and its developer’s request for nearly 20 variances Monday was adjourned at the start over concerns that the board failed to provide adequate public notice.

-Martin McGann, representing a developer looking to build a 76-room hotel at the site of a former gas station in Red Bank, told the board that it consider postponing the issue in order to avoid any potential legal conflicts following the cancelation of last month’s planning meeting.
+Martin McGann, representing a , told the board that it consider postponing the issue in order to avoid any potential legal conflicts following the cancelation of last month’s planning meeting.

 “The purpose of these notices and announcements is to let the public know what’s happening.
 The fact that Mr. Gasiorowski is here is testament to that,” he said, followed shortly by an assurance that the board had made no attempts to try and deceive the public by failing to provide adequate notice.